Skip to main content

 Foster youth have unique needs and specific educational rights to support these students’ success in California schools.

-A summary of the California Education Codes pertaining to foster youth can be found on the California Department of Education’s website.
+A summary of the California Education Codes pertaining to foster youth is available on the Foster Youth Education Rights web page on the California Department of Education’s website.

 Download the Foster Youth Education Law Fact Sheets created by the California Foster Youth Education Task Force (CFYETF) from the links below.
 These fact sheets are located on CFYETF's website and provide information on the needs and rights of foster youth in California schools.